gre/gre/posts/2022-02-23-shattered.md

 <img width="50%" src="/images/2022/shattered/thumbnail.jpg" style="float: right">

-"Shattered" is a new generative and plottable art that should be released the February 23rd, 2022 on the emerging platform https://plottables.io/.
+"Shattered" is a new generative and plottable art that will be released the February 23rd, 2022 (6PM Paris time) on the emerging platform https://plottables.io/.

 > Shattered [adj] – broken into many small pieces.
 >